nya3jp/tast/docs/writing_tests.md

 }
 ```

+Tests have to specify the descriptions, which should be the string literal.

 Tests have to specify email addresses of persons and groups who are familiar
 with those tests in [Contacts].
 At least one personal email address of an active
 committer should be specified so that we can file bugs or ask for code reviews.
+The Contacts fields should be an array literal of string literals.

 Tests may specify [attributes] and [software dependencies] when they are
 declared.
 Setting the `informational` attribute on new tests is recommended, as